 - remove from the grill, and leave to rest for 10 minutes

-If you cook the ribs at 350 degrees Fahrenheit, they shouldn’t take longer than 2 and a half hours to bake, given that we use a kitchen foil for 2 hours.
-The ribs I had weighted 1.4 kg, so that’s about 3 pounds.
+If you cook the ribs at 350 degrees Fahrenheit / 180 degrees Celsius, they shouldn't take longer than 2 and a half hours to bake, given that we use a kitchen foil for 2 hours.
+The ribs I had weighted 1.4 kg, so that's about 3 pounds.

 However, if you choose to not use foil and bake them at a lower temperature for a lot longer, add the sauce towards the end, otherwise it will burn.
 Do use dry rub from the start, it helps get the ribs tender and flavourful.

 You can use any other seasoning, I kept my simple, but go for anything you like, smoked paprika or hot paprika are a great choice too.